StackVista/stackstate-docs/configure/security/secrets_management.md

 Use the `ENC[]` notation to denote a secret as the value of any YAML field in your configuration.
 Secrets are supported in any configuration backend \(for example, file, etcd, consul\) and environment variables.

 Secrets are also supported in `stackstate.yaml` - agent check configuration file.
 The Agent V2 first loads the main configuration and reloads it after decrypting the secrets.
-This means that secrets cannot be used in the `secret_*` settings.
+This means that secrets can't be used in the `secret_*` settings.

 Secrets are always strings, which means that it's impossible to set them to integer or Boolean type.